 As mental health and substance use services and supports became more recovery focused, mentoring and peer support services began to be highlighted and sought after.
 All BC-CST employees were people who have personal experience with mental illness, developmental disabilities, and/or addictions, so we were excited to expand into offering peer support services by implementing College Plus.
 Around the same time, staff began a peer support program at Norristown State Hospital through the “Campaign of Hope”, which continues today.
 In 2007, based on the organization’s history, growth, success, and the need for continued expansion, we changed our name to Voice & Vision, Inc., which reflected our new corporate identity, mission, and expansion.

-The growth of Voice and Voice, Inc. continued throughout the years with innovative programs and increased education, support, and advocacy.
+The growth of Voice and Vision, Inc. continued throughout the years with innovative programs and increased education, support, and advocacy.
 By listening to the voice of individuals and families, we were inspired to develop the Help and Hope Guide Series.
 These Guides educate individuals, families, professionals, and community members about key issues regarding mental health, disabilities, and substance use so people are able to access critical information needed for their overall health and wellness, while offering personal stories that keep hope alive through all the ups and downs of life.
-Advocacy remains a core component of Voice and Vision, Inc. noted by Family Advocates program that offers coaching and support to apply practical tips in navigating systems and to help each family address their specific needs.
+Advocacy remains a core component of Voice and Vision, Inc. noted by the Family Advocates program that offers coaching and support to apply practical tips in navigating systems and to help each family address their specific needs.

 Please see our Services and Successes links of our website for more information about our history and work.
 Thank you.